 Dr. Rodríguez earned a Ph.D. in Psychology from the University of California, Santa Cruz.
 He also possesses a Master's Degree in School and Applied Psychology from Fairfield University and a B.A. in Liberal Studies from Bowling Green State University in Ohio.
 An educator who taught psychology at Cabrillo College and the University of California, Santa Cruz, he is also a graduate of the Harvard Institute for Educational Management.

-Since 2011 Dr. Rodriguez has served as a Commissioner on the Accrediting Commission for Community and Junior Colleges and is currently Chair of the Commission.
+Chancellor Rodriguez has served as a Commissioner on the Accrediting Commission for Community and Junior Colleges since 2011 and is currently Immediate Past Chair of the Commission.
 As part of his extensive accreditation experience, he served as Chair of nine accreditation team visits.
 In 2012 he was appointed to the Executive Board of the CSU Fullerton Doctor of Educational Leadership Program, in 2015 appointed to the Advisory Board for the CSU Long Beach Department of Educational Leadership and in 2016 appointed to the CSU Long Beach College of Education Community Advisory Committee and CSU Fullerton Higher Education Advisory Board.

 RSCCD has broad offerings in career technical education and is actively involved in economic development with a focus on supporting small business.
 In support of workforce development, Dr. Rodríguez has served on the CCCCO Economic Development Program Advisory Committee (EDPAC) and Workforce and Economic Development Performance Advisory Committee (WEDPAC) since 2015.
-He is also Co-Chair of the LA-OC Regional Consortia (LAOCRC) Strategic Planning Committee.
+He is also a member of the LA-OC Regional Consortia (LAOCRC) Governance Council.

 Community and professional service has always been a high priority for Dr. Rodríguez.
 He currently serves on the board of the Santa Ana Chamber of Commerce, National Community College Hispanic Council (NCCHC) and International Consortium for Educational and Economic Development (ICEED).
 In addition, Dr. Rodríguez is a member of the League of United Latin American Citizens, Santa Ana Chapter.